The time has come to show and discuss the findings of your research. How to structure this part of your dissertation?

 Example:

-if you write a scientific dissertation, or anyway using quantitative methods, you will have some objective results that you will present in the Results chapter.
+if you write a scientific dissertation, or anyway using quantitative methods, you should have some relatively objective results that you will present in the Results chapter.
 You will then interpret the results in the Discussion chapter.
+This type of dissertation structure resembles the structure of an IMRaD report.

 B) More common for qualitative methods